s4twik/-overthewire_bandit_writeup/bandit.md

 `telenet 30000`
 got an error, realised to use localhost
 `telenet localhost 30000`
-`Entered the password of this level fGrHPx402xGC7U7rXKDaxiWFTOiF0ENq`
+Entered the password of this level `fGrHPx402xGC7U7rXKDaxiWFTOiF0ENq`
+        OR
+`nc localhost 30000`
 Got the new password
 ```
 PASSWORD: jN2kgmlXJ6fShzhT2avhotn4Zcka6tnt